Regina grahamii: Subspecies

-There are no subspecies of Graham's crayfish snake, Regina grahamii, which are recognized.
+There are no subspecies of Graham's crayfish snake, Regina grahamii, which are recognized as being valid.

 Habitat

-Regina grahamii occurs along the margins of mud-bottom marshes, oxbow lakes, rivers and streams.
+R. grahamii occurs along the margins of mud-bottom marshes, oxbow lakes, rivers and streams.
 It particularly likes roadside ditches abundant with crayfish.
-Graham's crayfish snake typically hides under rocks, logs, and other debris at the waters edge and also spend much time in crayfish burrows.
+Graham's crayfish snake typically hides under rocks, logs, and other debris at the waters edge and also spends much time in crayfish burrows.

 Diet

 Graham's crayfish snake feeds chiefly upon crayfish, especially recently molted crayfish.
 It is also reported to eat fish and amphibians.

 Temperament and defense

 The primary defenses for this species, Regina grahamii, are camouflage and nocturnal behavior.
 When alarmed, especially while basking, it will make a quick escape into the water and hide.
 This species is relatively docile, but it may flatten out and musk if captured.

 Reproduction

 Adult females of R. grahamii bear live young in broods of 10–15.
 Each newborn is about 8 inches (about 20 cm) in total length (including tail).